develprr/metamatic-framework/README.md

 const streetAddress = getState(STORE_USER_DATA, 'address.streetAddress');
 ```
-But as in Metamatic, a root state being called store and that store in turn being just a simple associative array, you can actually invoke *getState* without a second parameter.
+But as in Metamatic™, a root state being called store and that store in turn being just a simple associative array, you can actually invoke *getState* without a second parameter.
-In such case, Metamatic will return the root state, the store:
+In such case, Metamatic™ will return the root state, the store:

 ```js
 import {getState} from 'metamatic';